Sabicool/Medicine/index.md

 - Other national resources (e.g. eTG, AMH Online)
 - Other useful Australian resources: LITFL
 - Other useful resources: Teach Me Series (e.g. Teach me surgery, Teach me Obgyn), Amboss
-- I mainly used emedici as my question bank during medical school although passmedicine and armadex are probably better
+- Qbanks: I used emedici but there also exists passmedicine and armadex
 # How I made these notes
 These notes are for the most part formatted in markdown and hopefully made to be quite presentable and accurate.